These Holiday Travel Tips Could Help You Avoid Headaches

-No one likes to travel in our out of LAX, especially not during the holidays.
-But to ease your pain, LAX sent NBC4 the following tips for traffic this holiday season.
+No one like the hassle of airport travel, especially not during the holidays.
+But to ease your pain, LAX sent NBC4 the following tips for traffic this holiday season:

 - Real-time Traffic Updates: This holiday season, we will be offering hourly updates on traffic conditions in the Central Terminal Area during our busiest travel days and times, as well as information on suggested routes or traffic impacts.
 These will be found on Twitter at @FlyLAXAirport.